hashicorp/nomad/website/source/docs/drivers/java.html.md

 to isolate the resources of a process.
 If the Nomad agent is not running as root many of these mechanisms cannot be used.

-As a baseline, the Java jars will be ran inside a Java Virtual Machine, providing a minimum amount of isolation.
+As a baseline, the Java jars will be run inside a Java Virtual Machine, providing a minimum amount of isolation.